jergra/info-feed-react-firebase-sass/readme.txt

 to do:
-  center speed value within input

-  test to see if the app works with only the seven search pages and nothing else; if not, make it so that there is always a minimum number of other pages
+  update scss file terminology to refer to speed, terms, pages

   try putting location (speed) retrieval in the bottom useEffect with an axios await

-  change terminology from locationRadius, location, terms to speed, terms, pages

   make the search pages invisible so that they cannot be removed

+  remove the youtubeAPI functionality

   make pages individually deletable

-  remove the youtubeAPI functionality

 Nov 22, 2022